Skip to Content

 Sharing is caring!

-Deli-Style Potato Salad for Passover is an easy, one-bowl recipe for the delicious vegetarian potato salad found in New York delis.
+Deli-Style Potato Salad for Passover is an easy, one-bowl recipe for the delicious vegetarian potato salad found in New York delis, but kosher for Passover!

 New York Style Potato Salad